BUGHUNTER-SACHIN/UI-GALLERY-PROJECT/README.md

-# Welcome to your Lovable project
+# Welcome to your REACT.JS project

 ## Project info